jazzfan2/helper_scripts/README.md

 2. the name of selected file

 # Credits:
-Thanks to Alexander Pampuchin (https://fastestcode.org/) for his wonderful project 'Enhanced Motif Window Manager' (EMWM) among which the XFile file manager and many more applications.
+Thanks to Alexander Pampuchin (https://fastestcode.org/) for his wonderful project 'Enhanced Motif Window Manager' (EMWM) among which the 'XFile' file manager and many more applications.

 # Author
 Written by Rob Toscani (rob_toscani@yahoo.com).
 If you find any bugs or want to comment otherwise, please let me know.